 There are pros and cons that you need to consider with this type of flooring.
 Naturally, it has sound-deadening properties.

 And thanks to these sound-deadening properties, it is widely used as flooring material inside studios.
-Besides using it as a flooring materialOpens in a new tab., it can also be used as a subfloor under another material type.
+Besides using it as a flooring material, it can also be used as a subfloor under another material type.

 This is done so to act as a decoupling material between the two adjacent layers or floors.
 It will help in preventing the transfer of vibrations from one layer to another.